 Giving Your Neighborhood Socialization Some Structure

 Promoting the creation of a social committee is an excellent way to get your HOA members to get along better.
 It also opens up the way to holding exciting events for your HOA, too.
-Before you go all out in planning your next social club activity, it’s best to assign some responsibilities to your HOA board members for these events.
+Before you go all out in planning your next social committee activity, it’s best to assign some responsibilities to your HOA committee members for these events.

 Getting the HOA Board Onboard Your Social Committee Ideas

 It’s very important to get your HOA board’s support for your social committee ideas.
 First, you’ll need to form a social committee and have a chair for it.
 If your HOA does not already have a social committee, it’s a good topic to raise during your annual meeting.
 This way, you can ask if someone is interested in chairing the social committee as you pitch the idea.

 How Do I Start a Social Committee for My HOA?